f5devcentral/access-solutions/solution13/solution.rst

-Solution13: API Protection (RSA Keys)
+Solution13: API Protection using Public Keys (BIG-IP AS)
 ======================================================================================
 .. solution13:
 This solution documents all the necessary pieces required to create an OAuth Protected API protection profile